Resume Optimization

 Why do resumes get rejected by ATS?

-The most common reasons include missing keywords, improper formatting, and resumes that do not match the job description.
+The most common reasons include missing keywords, improper formatting, generic resumes, and resumes that do not align closely with the job description.

 What is the biggest resume mistake?

-Submitting a generic resume without tailoring it to the job description is one of the biggest mistakes candidates make.
+Submitting the same generic resume for every job application is one of the biggest mistakes candidates make because ATS systems prioritize relevance and keyword alignment.

 Can AI help improve my resume?